Intro

 not some other type, or indeed, rubbish data.

-For every message we receive we also put an AckMessage
+For every message we receive we also put an AckMessage on the write buffer

 of the connection.
 We can use this later to write a publisher that counts number